Stancoo/contrastive_loss/README.md

 `python3 main_train.py`

-After each 10 epochs the script will save the validation results into `scratch` folder (defined in `config.json` as `"path_scratch": "scratch"`)  as pictures:
+After each 10 epochs the script will save the validation results into `scratch` folder (defined in `config.json` as `"path_scratch": "scratch"`)  as images: